Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

 \subsubsection{Long short-term memory}

-FFNs are restricted to one-way signal flow, meaning that there is no feedback mechanism where the output of a layer can influence the same layer.
-Consequently, FFNs lack the ability to capture temporal dependencies in time series data.
+FFN is restricted to one-way signal flow, meaning there is no feedback mechanism where the output of a layer can influence the same layer.
+Consequently, FFN cannot capture temporal dependencies in time series data.
 Although time series data can be fed into an FFN by incorporating additional input units representing previous time points, the main limitation lies in the fixed dimensionality of inputs and outputs.
 In other words, the precise length of temporal dependence must be predetermined, which is often unknown in real-world scenarios.
-This is where recurrent neural networks (RNNs) come into play.
-RNNs establish connections that form cycles, allowing for feedback loops where data can be fed back into the input before being forwarded again.
-This feedback loop enables RNNs to maintain an internal state or memory to process sequences of inputs.
-Theoretically, RNNs can retain all information over time and handle long-term dependencies.
+This is where RNN comes into play.
+RNN establishes connections that form cycles, allowing for feedback loops where data can be fed back into the input before being forwarded again.
+This feedback loop enables RNN to maintain an internal state or memory to process sequences of inputs or time steps.
+Theoretically, RNN can retain all information over time and handle long-term dependencies.
 However, they face two computational challenges.
 Firstly, as input sequences grow longer, the backpropagation process relies heavily on the chain rule, which may lead to vanishing gradients.
 If any gradient approaches zero, all other gradients will diminish exponentially fast due to the multiplicative nature of the chain rule.
-This phenomenon, known as the vanishing gradient problem, prevents effective learning in the model.
+This phenomenon, known as the vanishing gradient problem, prevents effective training in the model.
 Secondly, depending on the length of input sequences, the gradient of the loss function can become excessively large and result in numerical instability, referred to as the exploding gradient problem.